F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/marketplace/README.md

 This solution uses a CloudFormation Template to launch and configure two BIG-IP 2-NIC VEs in a clustered, highly available configuration across Amazon Availability Zones.
 The BIG-IP VE can detect Availability Zone failure and automatically shift public traffic to the BIG-IP in the Availability Zone that is unaffected.
 In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

-When deploying this solution from the AWS Marketplace, you can launch the BIG-IP VE with the following throughput levels: 5Gbps, 1Gbps, 200Mbps, or 25Mbps.
+When deploying this solution from the AWS Marketplace, you can launch the BIG-IP VE image (Good, Better, or Best) with the following throughput levels: 5Gbps, 1Gbps, 200Mbps, or 25Mbps.
+Each has a separate page, meaning there are 12 separate Marketplace pages for this solution.

-The **existing stack** CloudFormation template incorporates an existing Virtual Private Cloud (VPC).
-If you would like to run a *full stack* which creates and configures the BIG-IP, the AWS infrastructure, as well as a backend webserver, see the templates located in the *learning-stacks* folder in the **Experimental** directory.

 See the [Configuration Example](#configuration-example) section for a configuration diagram and description for this solution.